fadimedurna/our-meals-app/README.md

 - For database deployment Firebase Realtime Database used.
 - For react http request and response, fetch Api used.

-Finally, application was deployed on netlify.
+Finally, application deployed on netlify.
 [Our Meals App](https://our-meals.netlify.app)